indiMjc/anteaters-be/notes.md

 -  [ ] middleware that checks if admin
 -  [ ] middleware that checks if superuser
 -  [ ] middleware that checks if me
--  [ ] add uid to token payload
 -  [ ] whitelist jwt algorithms, hardcode into `verify()`
--  [ ] store credentials (isAdmin, superUser, isLocked) in JWT and use the decoded token on the back end to verify user type when needed
-   -  refactor validateEditCredentials to pull credentials from header instead of request body

 ## FE notes: